ajmck/feed-django/README.md

 # Project architecture

-AskOtago is a Django project contained inside a Docker container, to be run with PostgresQL with GIS extensions.
+AskOtago is a Django project within a Docker container, to be run with PostgresQL with GIS extensions.
 Currently the development version is hosted on Heroku, at https://askotagodev.herokuapp.com